This topic describes how to use the Kafka connector.

 )

-in the WITH clause to use the certificate after you upload the certificate file.
+in the WITH clause to use the certificate.

-The preceding code provides an example of the configurations that are used in most cases.
-Before you configure the Apache Kafka connector, contact Kafka server O&M personnel to obtain the correct security and authentication configuration.
+The preceding code snippets provide examples of the configurations used in most cases.
+Before configuring the Kafka connector, contact Kafka server O&M personnel to obtain the correct security and authentication configuration information.

-Different from Apache Flink, the SQL editor of Realtime Compute for Apache Flink escapes double quotation marks (") by default.
-Therefore, you do not need to add backslashes (\) as escape characters to the double quotation marks (") that are used to enclose the username and password when you configure the
+Unlike open source Flink, the SQL editor of fully managed Flink automatically escapes double quotation marks (") by default.
+Therefore, you do not need to add additional escape characters (\) to the double quotation marks (") when configuring the

 properties.sasl.jaas.config